thsandfuchs/teched2025-XP2642/exercises/ex0/README.md

 </table>

  - 👉 Choose **Create Fork**.
 You are now redirected to the copy of the teched repository in your personal GitHub account.
- - 👉 Choose **Activate Github Actions** This is mandatory for this session.
+ - 👉 Choose **Activate Github Actions**.
+This is mandatory for this session.

 ## Exercise 0.2 - The rules of the game